Join to apply for the

 You may also:

-5. Possess strong clinical supervision skills for provisionally registered psychologists.
+Possess solid clinical supervision skills for provisionally registered psychologists.

 For further information please refer to the attached PD.